 Ms Danielle Padley

-Danielle Padley’s work focuses on the interaction between Anglo-Jewish liturgical music and wider British religious, political and social contexts during the nineteenth century.
+Danielle Padley’s work focuses on the interaction between Anglo-Jewish sacred and secular music and wider British religious, political and social contexts during the nineteenth and early-twentieth centuries.

 Danielle Padley’s academic interests include: